microsoft/vscode-docs/docs/editor/accessibility.md

 ### Minimum contrast ratio

-The setting `terminal.integrated.minimumContrastRatio` can be set to a number between 1 and 21, this will cause the text color either increase or reduce luminance until the contrast ratio is met or pure white (`#FFFFFF`) black (`#000000`) is hit.
+The setting `terminal.integrated.minimumContrastRatio` can be set to a number between 1 and 21, this will cause the text color to adjust luminance until the contrast ratio is met or pure white (`#FFFFFF`) black (`#000000`) is hit.

+Note that the `terminal.integrated.minimumContrastRatio` will not apply to `powerline` characters per #146406.

 ## Status Bar accessibility